Simulating the tidal disruption of stars by stellar-mass black holes using moving-mesh hydrodynamics: Results

 Figure \ref{fig:mstar_trends_all} shows this trend for the case of a $1 \Msun$ (left) and a $0.5 \Msun$ (right) star that is disrupted by a $10 \Msun$ (top) and a $40 \Msun$ (bottom) BH.
 The post-disruption fractional mass loss $\Dmsr/\ms$, where $\Delta m_{\mathrm{\star}}$ is the difference between the star's initial mass $\ms$ and the remnant mass $\msr$.
 It decreases almost exponentially with the impact parameter $b$.
 Moreover, a more evolved MS star loses less mass compared to a less evolved star for the same value of $b$.
 This is because a more evolved star, with a higher central concentration, requires a stronger tidal force (or smaller $b$) to strip the same amount of mass when compared to a less evolved star.
 Consequently, $b_{\mathrm{FTDE}}$, corresponding to $\Dmsr/\ms = 1$, is also lower for more evolved stars.

-Furthermore, we see that roughly half the mass lost from the star stays bound to the BH.
+Furthermore, we see that roughly half the mass lost from the star stays bound to the BH, although this is not always true, especially when there is little mass loss (see Table \ref{tab:param_values}).
 This bound mass decreases through time due to continuous debris interaction resulting in mass unbinding, and hence is an upper limit for the mass that can be accreted onto the BH.
 Details of the accretion process and feedback from the BH might prevent some of the mass bound to the BH from being accreted, but following this process is beyond the scope of our paper.
 The other half of the stripped mass is unbound from the BH-star system.